XCSP3: An Integrated Format for Benchmarking Combinatorial Constrained Problems: Introduction

-As a solid basis for \xt, we employ the Extensible Markup Language (XML) \cite{XML}, which is a flexible text format playing an important role in the exchange of a wide variety of data on the Web.
-At this point, it is important to note that XML is only here to support the overall architecture of our language, facilitating the issue of parsing files through common tools such as DOM (Document Object Model) and SAX (Simple API for XML), and permitting possible transformations using XSLT (Extensible Stylesheet Language Transformations).
-Within the global architecture, there are various XML elements that are not totally described in XML terms (for example, each integer is not put within its own element).
-This choice we {\em deliberately} made allows compact, readable and easily modifiable problem representations, without burdening too much on parser developers because internal data that need to be analyzed are quite basic.
-In other words, \xt aims at being a good compromise between simplicity, readability and structure.
+As a solid basis for \x3, we employ the Extensible Markup Language (XML) \cite{XML}, which is a widely used flexible text format.
+XML is used as a support for the overall architecture of \x3, facilitating the issue of parsing through common tools such as DOM and SAX.
+Nowadays, tags and attributes that make up XML are commonly employed conventions for structuring information, as they are the main components of HTML.
+Accordingly, this choice makes our format \x3 easily understandable for anybody who has some knowledge in Information Technology.
+It is important to note that within the global architecture of \x3, there are various XML elements that are not completely decomposed into finer XML terms.
+For example, each integer is not put within its own element.
+This choice we {\em deliberately} made allows compact, readable and easily modifiable problem representations, without placing too much burden on parser developers because internal data that needs to be analyzed is rather elementary.
+We believe that adopting a ``complete'' XML approach would render \x3 instances very verbose, which would lessen readability (which is one of our primary goals).